bibryam/building-effective-dapr-agents/README.md

 ### Pattern Overview

 The Parallelization pattern allows LLMs to work simultaneously on different aspects of a task, with outputs aggregated programmatically.
-This pattern manifests in two key variations: sectioning (breaking tasks into independent subtasks) and voting (running the same task multiple times for consensus).

 ![Parallelization Pattern](images/04_parallelization.webp)